infrawiki/walkawiki/index.md

-# Welcome to git-wiki demo
+# Welcome to Walkaway Wiki

 This is a [demo](wiki/Demo.md) of git-wiki theme for jekyll.